bodenmoraski/MultiFinal-Michels-Moraski/README.md

 ### Installation
 1. Clone this repository
-2. Ensure you have the required files:
+2. Ensure you have the required files (quite important):
    - `main.py`
    - `aem_calculator.py`
+3. Ensure your lax tilt is sufficient to operate (over 5 degree positive pitch rotation from ear-to-ear axis)

 ### Running the Calculator